Bira/octopus-carnival/_drafts/wir-mm2-4e-half-elf.md

 **Deceptive Maneuver** is an at-will melee power that causes the target to make a melee basic attack against an ally of the half-elf's choice.
-The classic "getting between two enemies and make them hit each other".
+The classic "getting between two enemies to make them hit each other".

 **Silver Deception** (ranged 10; recharge 5+) does no damage, but dominates the target until the end of the con artist's next turn.